RadostinGeorgiev/Sweet-Dreams/README.md

 - **Engage with Content**:
   - Comment on articles and recipes.
   - Like or dislike articles and recipes to contribute to their rating.
+- **Personal Publications**: A dedicated page for visualizing the user's personal posts.

 ## 🛠 Technologies Used